Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Bootstrapping, Jackknifing, and permutation testing

-Students will carry out the homework assignments in pairs, pairing up with each individual partner no more than twice (enrolment permitting).
-Experience has shown that students learn much about the topics from these pairwise interactions.
+Students will carry out the homework assignments in small groups with group membership varying across assignments.
+Experience has shown that students learn much about the topics from these group interactions.
 They also learn about how to work together with a colleague when analysing data, which is useful because most real-world research projects are analysed collaboratively.

 - Homework assignments 50%